 Maximal elevation: 2650m (8694ft)

 After a 1 hrs 30 min transfer the hike will start to climb Kosovo’s highest peak.
 This path will take you to the highest mountain of Kosovo and then through the border into Albania.
 A trail that is included in many Peaks of the Balkans Trail.
-You will go through a border which is almost not patrolled at all.
-However during the communist regimes in this part of the world this was the border between Albania and Yugoslavia and one of the most protected borders in the world.
-You will be hiking between two shepherd’s villages in two different countries, however sharing same culture and language.
+You will go through a border that is almost not patrolled at all.
+However, during the communist regimes in this part of the world, this was the border between Albania and Yugoslavia and one of the most protected borders in the world.
+You will be hiking between two shepherd’s villages in two different countries, however sharing the same culture and language.
 These two valleys have been connected by culture but disconnected by political borders.
-The hike will include two glacial lake and reaching one of the most isolated corners of Europe: No mobile network, no electricity and no roads.
+The hike will include two glacial lakes and reaching one of the most isolated corners of Europe: No mobile network, no electricity, and no roads.